St. Peter’s Episcopal Church

 The Episcopal Church is part of the worldwide Anglican Communion, and traces its heritage to the beginnings of Christianity.

-We welcome men and women, married or celibate, to be ordained as bishops, priests, and deacons.
+We welcome men and women to be ordained as bishops, priests, and deacons.

 We believe in amendment of life, the forgiveness of sin, and life everlasting.